BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-05-02-Chris-Bassett_Ernst-and-Young.md

 Chris Bassett is a Senior Manager within EY’s Global Insurance practice.
 He has 10 years’ experience in both Industry and Consulting and specializes in strategy design and development and emerging technologies.

 <br>
-At XChain2, Mr. Abbott will be discussing:
+At XChain2, Mr. Bassett will be discussing:
 <br>
 <br>
 <p><b>The First Blockchain for Marine Insurance</b></p>